Workflows¶

 After restarting the containers with

-the Unix socket should be available at /tmp/gvm/gvmd/gvmd.sock
+the Unix socket should be available at /tmp/gvm/gvmd/gvmd.sock.
+For example,

 to use the socket with gvm-tools, the